 - Premier 1K: 100%

 If you don't like the earning rates offered by MileagePlus, consider crediting your flight to another frequent flyer program.
 Every program has its own earning rules for partner flights, so you might end up with more miles through another program.
+It may also be easier or better to earn elite status through another program.

 Related: How to Credit Airline Miles to Partner Frequent Flyer Programs